Mississippi Arts Commission: Funding

-Agency Mission & Vision

-Mission: To be a catalyst for the arts and creativity in Mississippi.

-Vision: To support and celebrate Mississippi's creative spirit.

 Programs

 Governor's Arts Awards

 "Established in 1988, the Governor’s Arts Awards recognize individuals and organizations who have made noteworthy contributions to, or achieved artistic excellence in, the state of Mississippi.
 The awards are presented each year by the Mississippi Arts Commission in partnership with the Governor’s Office."
 Every summer, members of the public nominate an artist or an arts organization to be considered for the honor.
 These nominations are then reviewed by a panel of judges who select several of those nominated to receive a Governor's Arts Award.

 The awards ceremony is traditionally held in downtown Jackson at the Old Capitol Museum during the month of February.
 Recipients must agree to attend the award ceremony in person in order to receive the honor; posthumous nominations are not accepted.
 Past recipients have included accomplished musicians such as B.B.
 King, Bobby Rush, Charlie Pride, Charlie Musselwhite, and Marty Stuart; renown writers such as Willie Morris, Richard Ford, Margaret Walker, Beth Henley, John Grisham, and Natasha Trethewey; noteworthy visual artists such as Sam Gilliam, William Dunlap, Joe Overstreet, Gwendolyn Magee; and arts organizations such as the USA International Ballet Competition, Natchez Opera Festival, New Stage Theatre, and the Tougaloo College Art Collection (among many, many others).
 A complete list of past Governor's Awards recipients is available on the agency's website.